 If you have a Medicare card and visit a private clinic:

-Some clinics or public hospitals may have lower fees or there may be no charge if you are eligible.
+Some clinics and public hospitals may have lower fees or there may be no charge if you are eligible.
 Your doctor can give you more information.

-You do not need a referral from your doctor to book an abortion – except in Western Australia where it’s legally required.
+You do not need a referral from your doctor to book an abortion.

-You can get more information about abortion from:
+You can find more information about abortion from:

 You can also visit these websites:

-When looking for information about abortion online, we recommend you use reliable and reputable websites, such as the ones listed above, to make an informed decision.
+When looking for information about abortion online, we recommend you use reliable and reputable websites to make an informed decision, such as the ones listed above.

 Other websites (including anti-abortion or pro-life websites) may have inaccurate or harmful information and pictures.

-Always talk to your doctor if you have any questions or concerns.
+Always talk to your doctor if you have questions or concerns.